stungeye/Programming-1-Notes/docs/09-file-io/00-file-io.md

 ## Streaming Binary Structures

-We can also write POD structs to a binary file, as in structs that only contain primitives or other POD structs.
-This process is often called serialization or marshalling
+We can also write POD (Plain Old Data) structs to a binary file, as in structs that only contain primitives or other POD structs.
+This process is often called serialization or marshalling.

 <iframe height="750px" width="100%" src="https://replit.com/@stungeye/Writing-a-Binary-File-of-Structs?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>